pyvec/naucse.python.cz/lessons/beginners-en/files/index.md

 This value has its own methods.
 We are using the `read()` method that reads the entire contents of the file at once and returns it as a string.
-We will cover `close()` that that closes the open file later.
+We will cover `close()`, the function that closes the open file, later.

 ## Iteration over files

 You can use open files with the `for` statement.
-It similar as with strings or ranges.
+It's similar as with strings or ranges.
 `for i in range` provides consecutive numbers.
 `for c in 'abcd'` provides single string characters.
-`for line in poem_file` provides individual lines read from to the `line` variable.
+`for line in poem_file` provides individual lines read from the file into the `line` variable.

 For example, we can indent the poem to make it stand out of the text.